 - Chapter liability Insurance.
 Chapters are billed in advance $26.00 per quarter for Chapter Liability Insurance.

 - Billing of National dues. $25.00 yearly, billed at $6.25 quarterly.
 Quarterly membership statements are sent to you about the 15th of the month following the close of the quarter.
 A quarterly dues invoice is included.
 Chapters are billed in advance for each quarter for all active members of record (Blue Chip Report).
 AMBUCS Resource Center records are considered official and billing is based on those records, as shown on the quarterly Blue Chip Report.
 NO ADJUSTMENTS ARE ALLOWED.
 This is why it is so important that a chapter keeps its records current with the ARC.
 Payment is due upon receipt.
 This expense does not require board action, and should be paid as soon as possible.
 Checks are payable to National AMBUCS.
 Delinquent National dues.
 National dues are considered delinquent if unpaid in thirty (30) days.
 A 2% late charge will accrue every 30 days for each past due invoice.
 If your chapter is declared “nearly not in good standing” the President is requested to contact the Treasurer and have the payment mailed to be received in the ARC by the 1st of the coming month.
 If National obligations remains unpaid at the end of the quarter, the chapter automatically loses its “good standing.”
-Meaning, it is not eligible to vote in national or district activities or at conferences.
+Meaning, it is not eligible to vote in national or district activities or at conferences or to make Amtryke purchases.
 Upon payment of obligation, the chapter will automatically be reinstated to “good standing” in the organization.

 - Chapter Friends Dues and Renewals.